Noaaan/MythicMetals/PATCHNOTES.md

 Increased the durability of Hallowed, and Mythril tools.
 Increased the mining speed of Durasteel slightly.
 Reduced the durability of Prometheum and Bronze tools.

+#### Other Changes
+Re-worked the Hallowed Armor model (thanks Pois1x!).
+Re-worked all durasteel assets, plus raw quadrillum (thanks Pois1x!).
+Made Unobtainium ores slightly luminous.
+Fixed a crash related to EnchantmentHelper for entities with no gear.
+Added a resource condition to validate nuggets.
+Fixed Natural Aqua Affinity not applying on tools.

 # 0.13.1 and 0.12.2
 Fixed multiple issues with anvils, causing them to be slow to break and not drop.